 With a fee-only advisor, their job is not to sell you something – it’s to give the best possible financial advice.
 Why?
 Because if the fee-only advisor gives you great advice, then you’ll want to come back for even more great advice.
 And naturally, you’ll tell your friends as well.

-If my insurance agent had my best interest in mind, he would have done whatever was necessary to bump up my insurance coverage.
-But, as we all know by now, he doesn’t care about my financial well-being.
-As a salesperson who works on commission, he has the incentive to care more about his financial health than mine.
+But, as we all know by now, he doesn’t care about her financial well-being.
+As a salesperson who works on commission, he has the incentive to care more about his financial health than anyone else’s.